noahwagner04/C_Vector/README.md

 // gets the angle in radians between the two vectors double angle = vector_get_angle_btw(&v1, &v2);

+// returns the length of the vector projected from v1 onto v2 double proj_length = vector_get_scalar_proj(&v1, &v2);

+// sets v3 to the vector that is v1 projected onto v2 (note, the destination vector can also be v1 and v2) vector_proj(&v1, &v2, &v3);

 // multiplies all x, y, z attributes by 2 vector_scale(&v1, 2);